The following is geared towards people who want to try out a Paleo diet and who just want to quickly know what they should and shouldn’t do.

 Eliminate dairy products other than butter and maybe heavy cream.
-You don’t need dairy, but if you can’t live without, read this article and consider raw, full-fat and/or fermented dairy.
+You don’t need dairy, but if you can’t live without it, read this article and consider raw, full-fat and/or fermented dairy.

 Eat when you’re hungry and don’t stress if you skip a meal or even two.
 You don’t have to eat three square meals a day, do what feels most natural.

 Eliminate external stressors in your life as much as possible and sleep at least 8 hours per night.
 Try to wake up without an alarm and to go to bed when it gets dark.